kubeshark/docs/src/pages/en/pod_targeting.md

 ![Pod Targeting Changes](/pod_targeting_grafana.png)

-## Configuration
+## Starting with Default Traffic Targeting Rules

-Optionally, the rules can be set in the configuration (e.g., values.yaml).
+Default rules can be set in the configuration (e.g., values.yaml).
 For instance, the following configuration directs **Kubeshark** to process only traffic associated with pods matching the regex `catal.*` in the `ks-load` or `sock-shop` namespaces:

 ```yaml
 tap: